 Conflicting School Information

 If the religious exemption requirements communicated from your local school seem to be in conflict with Georgia law, then we have information that can help.
-GCVC has compiled a letter for parents to send to schools who have distributed materials that conflict with the full law and exemptions to immunization in Georgia.
+GCVC has compiled a letter for parents to send to schools that have distributed materials conflicting with the full law and exemptions to vaccinations in Georgia.
 To request a letter, please complete this form.